pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 ## New requirements

-Unfortunately, Auth0 does not work for Pixie's open-source offering.
-We don't want to require open-source users to depend on remotely hosted, closed source APIs.
+Unfortunately, Auth0 does not work for Pixie's open source offering.
+We don't want to require open source users to depend on remotely hosted, closed source APIs.
 This is especially important for air-gapped clusters that cannot make external network requests.
-We need a standalone version of Pixie that exclusively relies on open-source components.
+We need a standalone version of Pixie that exclusively relies on open source components.

 As part of this change, we also needed to enable username and password login.
-Our hosted implementation requires an identity from a third-party provider (ie Google) - another dependency that breaks our open-source commitment.
-Username / password, on the other hand, can be implemented with open-source libraries and works regardless of a cluster's network connectivity.
+Our hosted implementation requires an identity from a third-party provider (ie Google) - another dependency that breaks our open source commitment.
+Username / password, on the other hand, can be implemented with open source libraries and works regardless of a cluster's network connectivity.

 ## Options

-We considered three designs to support open-sourced authentication in Pixie.
+We considered three designs to support open sourced authentication in Pixie.

 1. Allow users to configure their own Auth0
 2. Roll our own auth
-3. Use an existing open-source auth library
+3. Use an existing open source auth library

 ### Option 1.
 Allow users to configure their own Auth0